Online platform, new directory seek to connect BIPOC culture to the wine experience.

 An example of the unique experiences offered through Uncorked & Cultured is the recent Juneteenth Experience in Napa Valley event.
 Uncorked and Cultured hosted a small group of cultural enthusiasts, influencers, and oenophiles for the event with support from Napa Valley Vintners.

-The tour included a visit to Raymond Vineyards for a private tasting of musician John Legend’s wine collection, Legend Vineyard Exclusive; a wine tasting and tour of the family-operated J.Moss Wines; and Juneteenth dinner at Buster’s Southern BBQ.
+The tour included a visit to Raymond Vineyards for a private tasting of musician John Legend’s wine collection, Legend Vineyard Exclusive; a wine tasting and tour of the family-operated J.Moss Wines; and a Juneteenth dinner at Buster’s Southern BBQ.
 The Napa Valley Wine Academy hosted the group for Wine Education 101, their first post-COVID in-person class.
 Throughout the week, the group visited other Black winemakers including Theodora Lee of Theopolis Vineyards and met with Phil Long of Longevity Wines.

 “One of the most important things we can do to increase diversity in the wine industry is build awareness of the few people of color who are already here, making careers in wine,” said Long, who also serves as president of the Association of African American Vintners.
 “We need more innovative programs like the Juneteenth Experience to help young people ‘see themselves’ in our roles and be inspired to join us.”